 Catastrophic injuries have many causes.
 In obvious cases such as where a vehicle driver was driving intoxicated, or where a property owner did not maintain the properties, there are clear liabilities for catastrophic injuries.
 Most liabilities are straight-forward with negligence where the defendant is fully liable, but there can be also contributory negligence situations where the plaintiff is partially responsible for injuries.
 An example would be in the situation of a homeowner who was careless with leaving a pool gate open and an intoxicated guest who decided to go swimming.
 Leaving a pool gate open is negligence on the homeowner's part, but the guest should have had the responsibility to not swim.

 Will Insurance Coverage Be Enough?

 Whether or not insurance coverage is enough to fully cover your injuries greatly depends on the policy you have purchased.
 Unfortunately, standard insurance coverage isn’t always enough to cover catastrophic injuries.
 For example, as a driver, you should be aware of two different types of insurance coverage – standard insurance and uninsured motor accident coverage.
 In the state of Alabama, the law requires everyone who operates a motor vehicle to have both a minimum of $25,000/person accident coverage (or $50,000 per accident) and $25,000 in property damage coverage.
 However, not all motorists obey this rule, and many have inadequate insurance coverage as a result.
-While uninsured motorist insurance will certainly aid in helping to compensate for lack of insurance coverage on the part of the other driver, hiring a personal injury attorney is the only sure-fire way that you’ll be able to successfully maneuver through the complexities surrounding insurance coverage, vehicle accidents, and liability.
+While uninsured motorist insurance will certainly aid in helping to compensate for lack of insurance coverage on the part of the other driver, hiring an attorney is the only sure-fire way that you’ll be able to successfully maneuver through the complexities surrounding insurance coverage, vehicle accidents, and liability.

 How Long Should I Wait to File a Personal Injury Lawsuit in Alabama?